thyrlian/SonarOnDocker/README.md

 ## Pitfalls

 Orchestrating Docker with compose sounds easy, but sometimes could be full of pitfalls in practice.
-If you just wanna use it, please jump directly to [**Getting Started**](https://github.com/thyrlian/SonarOnDocker/blob/master/README.md#getting-started).
+If you just wanna use it, jump directly to [**Getting Started**](https://github.com/thyrlian/SonarOnDocker/blob/master/README.md#getting-started).

 Running both SonarQube and MySQL containers together by compose could encounter such error: